 In February 2002, the Company acquired all of the shares of Mark's for \$110.8 million.
-Mark's is a chain of 333 stores across Canada that offer casual clothing and footwear for work and leisure and operates as a separate business unit of the Company.
+Mark's is a chain of 334 stores across Canada that offer casual clothing and footwear for work and leisure and operates as a separate business unit of the Company.
 Mark's business focus, financial performance, growth strategy and management team made it a very attractive acquisition for Canadian Tire and the acquisition of Mark's has enhanced the Company's earnings.
-Mark's substantially completed implementation of the first phase of its 'superbranding' strategy in 2004, which includes many initiatives to elevate customer awareness, brand loyalty and market share.
+Mark's substantially completed implementation of the first phase of its 'superbranding' strategy during 2002 to 2004, being the conversion of most of its Work World stores to the Mark's Work Wearhouse banner.
+During 2005 Mark's continued to build a Canadian superbrand by pursuing its strategic initiatives including store network expansion and developing, among other things, consumer awareness of the Mark's brand and customer understanding of the Mark's "Clothes that Work" message.